Quantcast

 IT managers have indeed placed importance on energy-efficient technology, but the percentage of IT managers buying new equipment that meets energy efficiency standards was only 39 percent in 2010.
 That figure is up from 26 percent in 2009, but it is still low.

-The report does note that “” can include more than green for green’s sake, and that in many cases, server consolidation and virtualization efforts alone can slow down the electrical meter.
+The report does note that “green IT” can include more than green for green’s sake, and that in many cases, server consolidation and virtualization efforts alone can slow down the electrical meter.

 Cnet News offers a timely analysis of all the ways technology can help fight the green fight, but tempers it with some thoughts on the big question behind that – how soon can the cavalry arrive?